 The Jupiter Laser Facility (JLF) User Program is accepting proposals for experiments in calendar year 2019 (shot dates June through November) through December 2, 2018.

-Jupiter is a multiplatform, intermediate-scale laser user facility located at Lawrence Livermore National Laboratory.
+The purpose of the call for proposals is to provide opportunities for forefront experimental science in high-energy-density matter, laser–matter interactions, high-pressure materials, and plasma disciplines.
+JLF encourages student participation in experiments.
+Jupiter is a multi-platform, intermediate-scale laser user facility located at Lawrence Livermore National Laboratory (LLNL).
 Proposals will be accepted for the laser platforms Titan, Janus, and COMET.

 While users will not be charged for laser time, they are required to provide resources for their experimental work force, targets, and diagnostics (except for diagnostics that are permanent to JLF).
 JLF cannot provide funding to experimenters, but can, under some circumstances, help with targets.

-The CY2018 proposal submission deadline is September 24, 2017.
+The CY2019 proposal submission deadline is December 2, 2018.